Babylon 5 Collectible Card Game: History

 "For some months now, Babylon 5 has been one of the best selling and most played hobby card games in every country where the game is sold; particularly in North America, the UK and as far abroad as Australia.
 The enthusiasm and support of the fans has been overwhelming," stated Brown.
 "We're most proud of the game's reputation for being true to the show.
 When your die- hard players even include people who have written for the actual series, like Babylon 5's original executive story editor Larry Ditillio, you know you're doing something right."

 In 1999, Precedence and Warner Brothers came to an agreement to renew the licensing to continue use of the Babylon 5 franchise until June 2001.

 After their breakout year they released Psi Corps, an expansion dedicated to the world of telepaths.
 To promote this release, Precedence ran a contest where booster pack purchasers could collect 5 randomly inserted psi corps identicards (chase cards) to redeem them for a chance to have dinner with Walter Koenig, the actor who portrayed Alfred Bester on the show.
 This was followed by Severed Dreams the same year and in 2000, Wheel of Fire and Crusade.

 In June 2001 Warner Brothers chose not to renew Precedence's license which brought publication/distribution of the game to an abrupt halt.
 This caused the cancellation of the Collector's set which was already at the printers, and the well into development Anla'shok expansion.
 The company closed its doors in 2002 although this was not as a direct result of the ending of the Babylon 5 licensing agreement with WB.

-Product history
+Sets

-The Babylon 5 CCG was released as a base set (Premier) in 1997.
-It consisted of between 300-400 cards sold in starter packs of 60 cards and booster packs of 8 cards.
+The Babylon 5 CCG was released as a base set (Premiere Edition) in December 1997.
+It consisted of 445 cards sold in 60-card starter decks and 8-card booster packs.
+Each starter deck was keyed to one of the four races in the game, and consisted of 50 commons fixed to a particular race, and 10 random uncommon and rare cards.
+Ultra-rare chase cards, some signed by actress Mira Furlan (who had the role of Delenn in the television show), were randomly inserted in some booster packs.
+In January 1998, two introductory box sets were released, each with a simplified rulebook, a booster pack, and two fixed 50-card starter decks.
+These covered the Earth-Minbari and Centauri-Narn Wars depicted in the show.

 It was followed by seven expansion sets: